 - Policy Skills Framework: map your team's policy skills profile

 The Policy Skills Framework

-It is one of three improvement frameworks co-designed for and by the policy community to help government agencies improve their policy quality and capability.
-All three frameworks have been endorsed by the Head of Policy Profession and the Tier 2 Policy Leaders Network.
+The Policy Skills Framework is one of three improvement frameworks co-designed with the policy community to help government agencies improve their policy quality and capability.
+The other two frameworks are the Policy Quality Framework –outlining what quality policy advice means and the Policy Capability Framework – outlining what government agencies with policy functions need to focus on to produce quality policy advice.
+All three frameworks have been endorsed by the Head of the Policy Profession and the Tier 2 Policy Leaders’ Network.

 Tools and applications

 The Policy Skills Framework has a number of associated tools that can help individual policy practitioners and their managers map, develop and embed policy skills.

 Mapping policy skills